 Our China process server handles that cumbersome process for you.

-Service by China process server is not currently available in China and is prohibited by Chinese law.
-All forms of service by mail are strictly prohibited and punishable by civil and criminal means.
+Service by private China process server is not currently available in China and is prohibited by Chinese law.
+All forms of service by mail are strictly prohibited and punishable by civil and criminal penalties.

 China requires that the documents to be translated into the official language (in this case, Mandarin Chinese).
 The Hague Service Convention also requires translation.
 We offer translation services at rates quoted below.